Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

           useInsecureTrustManager: true
 ```

-You can also enable the application to obtain the latest version of the certificate on the portal
+### Refresh certificates when have un trust certificate

-when the inbound certificate is not recognized by using the configuration below.
+When the inbound certificate is not trusted, the KeyVaultKeyStore can fetch
+certificates from KeyVault if the following property is configured:

 ```yaml
 azure: